 I also have two other posts on God’s Not Dead, one addressing the problem with Evangelicals’ pushy proselytization tactics and one explaining why this present review focuses so much on Evangelical Christians’ persecution complexes.

-Finally, let me address the argument from morality raised briefly n class.
+Finally, let me address the argument from morality raised briefly in a classroom scene.
 Wheaton claimed that Professor Radisson was a moral relativist who believed there could be no moral absolutes but inconsistently would surely apply moral standards were a student to cheat.
 The fact of the matter is that, despite being 83% non-theists, philosophers who believe morality is real outnumber those think it is not real at a rate of 2 to 1.

 I will also stress that it’s a false dichotomy to imply that for morality to be objective, rational, and compelling it has to be “absolute”.
 For my full argument about why Christians again have the log in their eye and really believe in the most subjectivist version of morality possible and why it is either irrational or superfluous to say God is the source of goodness, I implore you to read my post called God and Goodness which is an in-depth dialogue on this very topic.

 And, again, in response to the wide interest in my posts on this film, I am now challenging fans of the film (and offering theists and atheists of all stripes) to study with me, a real atheist philosophy professor, in my Philosophy of Religion classes, running year round.
 We will dig in to the real arguments for and against God, from real philosophers, theistic and atheistic.
 And I encourage atheists to take either that class or my Philosophy for Atheists class, which is 1/3 philosophy of religion oriented, 1/3 topical introduction to philosophy, and 1/3 history of philosophy.